giampierosalvi/SynfaceSpeechRecognizer/README.md

 ### Running the test programs
 In the `src` directory you can find a number of test programs to test various aspects of the code:
+#### test_portaudio
+lists all the available audio devices.
+Selecting a device, the program opens, closes, starts and stops streams a number of times in order to check possible memory leaks.
 ```
 ./test_portaudio
 ```
-lists all the available audio devices.
-Selecting a device, the program opens, closes, starts and stops streams a number of times in order to check possible memory leaks.
+#### test_playback
+plays back the sound from the default input device on the default output device.
+It can be used to test the minimum audio latency, but also the delay that can be added to synchronize the speech with the avatar generated articulation. **Run this program using a headset as default device to prevent audio feedback.**
 ```
 ./test_playback
 ```
-plays back the sound from the default input device on the default output device.
-It can be used to test the minimum audio latency, but also the delay that can be added to synchronize the speech with the avatar generated articulation. **Run this program using a headset as default device to prevent audio feedback.**
+#### test_recognizer_offline
+Reads the models for that particular language and an input audio file and produces a phonetic transcription with time stamps.
 ```
 ./test_recognizer_offline <configuration file> <input audio file> <output label>
 ```